8 surprising ways to use text message marketing

 With the average shopping cart abandonment at about 70 percent, distraction is at an all-time high that often beats out initial desire to purchase.

-In that sense, your text message marketing should include automation that texts a reminder for any abandoned shopping carts (where you have the consumer’s contact information).
+In that sense, your text message marketing should include an abandoned shopping cart automation reminder.
 Remind them of what they are missing out on with a thoughtful message.
 You can even throw in a discount code to make it that much more compelling to complete the purchase.

 Notify when products are back in stock